A Benchmark Model for Fixed-Target Arctic Sea Ice Forecasting: Concluding Remarks

-\item model and forecast the entire daily sea ice extent history (note that we do not model the entire daily history -- we model the monthly history augmented with the very recent daily history in certain ways);
+\item incorporate and forecast the entire daily sea ice extent history (note that we do not model the entire daily history -- we model the monthly history augmented with certain aspects of the very recent daily history);